danneu/react-template-render/README.md

 const render = makeRender(root, {
     parent: null,
     prefix: '<!doctype html>',
+    keyPropWarnings: true,
 })
 ```

-* `parent` is a template path (thus relative to the root) of a parent template that will receive your rendered template
+- `parent` is a template path (thus relative to the root) of a parent template that will receive your rendered template
   as a child (`<parent>child</parent>`).
+- `keyPropWarnings` determines whether to print React's <https://fb.me/react-warning-keys> warnings in development.
+  Setting this to false silences those warnings since they don't apply to server-side rendering.

 These options can be overridden ad-hoc via the third argument to `.string()`/`.stream()`: